rajarshi51382/AI-Agentic-DBQ-Generation/README.md

 DBQ AI Grader is a powerful web application built with Flask and powered by Google's Gemini AI.
 It's designed to revolutionize the way students and teachers approach Document-Based Questions (DBQs).
 This tool not only generates dynamic DBQs from a curated set of historical sources but also provides instant, AI-driven grading and feedback on student essays.

-## Live Demo

-*[Link to a live demo of the application would go here.
-You can host this on platforms like PythonAnywhere, Heroku, or a cloud provider.]*

 ## Features

 *   **Dynamic DBQ Generation**: Creates unique Document-Based Questions using a predefined set of historical sources.
 The application simulates a search for sources, providing a more engaging user experience.